cettia/cettia-java-server/README.md

       // Attributes and tags are contexts to store the socket state in the form of Map and Set String username = findParam(socket.uri(), "username");
       if (username == null) {
-        // Attaches a tag to the socket. socket.tag("nonmember");
+        // Attaches a tag to the socket socket.tag("nonmember");
       } else {
         // Associates an attribute with the the socket